10 Fun Ideas To Teach Vocabulary In Your Classroom

 6. Word Clouds – One way I use word clouds to teach vocabulary, is by uploading a text in the target language and getting students to select words from the word cloud and make as many sentences as they can in the past, present and future.
 They get a point for the number of sentences their group believes they used accurately.
 The winner is the person with the most tally points at the end.
 This vocabulary activity is brilliant for recycling lexical items, but also for language production.

 7. Lolly Pop Sticks – There are lots of activities that you can do using lolly pop sticks.
 This is an example I recently found online with antonyms of adjectives.
 This type of activity could be used to revise previously learned vocabulary, combined with some new elements.
 It could also be utilised with one word on each lolly pop stick, around different themes and students have to categorise the word on each lolly pop stick based on topic.
 For example, you could write adjectives, nouns and verbs on the topic of ‘home’, which students must sort.
+If you’re interested in buying lolly pop sticks, you can find loads of quantities at affordable prices online.

 8. Randomised Vocabulary Lists and Highlighters – I am a list maker, so this activity comes very easily to me!
 I write a number of words on an A4 sheet which I photocopy.
 Each student must highlight all the words to do with ‘X’ in one colour and all the words to do with ‘Y’ in another colour.
 This normally includes recyclable lexical items which they have seen before, or which they can probably guess through strategies such as considering cognates.
 Students could also work in pairs to do the same activity.